plin25/unpython/README.md

 Inconsistent indentation is rewarded
 Try-Excepts and Fors are sinful

+In conclusion, the better your coding practices, the more time is wasted.
+In fact, unpython is actually written too well.
+When run on itself, it prime factors 2380 numbers... then infinite loops because it tries run itself on itself and then itself on itself on itself... and so forth.

 TODO:
 Make globals encouraged
 Imports should be in the middle of the function